Chevrolet Suburban: Fifth generation (1960)

-The styling of the 1960–1961 model year took cues from the late-1950s Chevrolet vehicles and had large oval ports above the grille.
+The styling of the 1960–1961 model year took cues from the late 1950s Chevrolet vehicles, and had large oval ports above the grille.
 An independent front suspension was new for 1960.
 The cab featured a "wrap around" windshield, while tailgate and panel door rear openings were available.

 From 1962 onwards, the hood styling was more conservative, with hoods that eliminated the large ports.
 In 1964, the front glass area was updated to a flatter windshield and larger door glass.
 1150 lb of cargo could be carried in the back.

 This model series introduced a factory-equipped 4WD ("K") option for the first time.
-The 2WD ("C") models introduced a torsion bar-based independent front suspension and trailing arm and coil spring rear, but by 1963, returned to a more conventional coil-spring approach.
+The 2WD ("C") models introduced a torsion bar-based independent front suspension and trailing arm and coil spring rear, but returned to a more conventional coil-spring approach by 1963.

 Engine options included straight-sixes and small-block V8s.
 A 305 CID GMC V6 engine was also available on GMC models.
 This 305 was actually from GMC's medium-duty truck line.
 It featured high torque but had notoriously poor fuel economy.
-Transmissions were a 3-speed and 4-speed manual, the automatic Powerglide, and in the GMC models, the dual-range Hydra-Matic from 1960 to 1962.
+Transmissions were a three-speed and four-speed manual, the automatic Powerglide, and in the GMC models, the dual-range Hydra-Matic from 1960 to 1962.

 A 15-passenger conversion was done by Stageway of Fort Smith, Arkansas.
 These modified Suburbans had three doors on the right, a 171 in wheelbase, were 273 in long, and weighed 6300 lb.

 One-ton (C-30), 10 ft panel truck models were no longer available after 1966.